 The ACNC website hosts a variety of resources with guidance on complying with their standards.

 If you are thinking about becoming a board member, joining the management committee of a charity, or registering a charity, it is important to be aware of the importance of your governance obligations.
-If you have any questions about governance requirements or would like legal advice for your charity or not-for-profit, the ACNC outlines how to best meet governance standards.
+If you have any questions about governance requirements or would like legal advice for your charity or not-for-profit, consult the ACNC website to learn more about meeting governance standards.

 Was this article helpful?

 We appreciate your feedback – your submission has been successfully received.